Student Advice

 What do you study in an MBA?

-Degree courses vary but most of them will consist of core modules that are compulsory, optional modules and a dissertation or a work-based project.
+This will depend on where you apply.
+MBA courses tend to vary, but most of them will consist of core modules that are compulsory, optional modules and a dissertation or a work-based project.
 Students will be assessed through examinations, coursework, essays and group activities.
-Some courses may also offer opportunities for students to gain work placements or study periods abroad, although this is rare for an MBA-degree.
+Some courses may also offer opportunities for students to gain work placements or study periods abroad, although this is rare for an MBA degree.

 An MBA will allow individuals to achieve networking opportunities, gain insight into the business world, develop a marketing strategy, lead a team and assess financial reports.
 This qualification differs from other postgraduate courses as it helps to develop skills that a candidate gains through professional or life experiences, as well as build on the academic background of the individual.